Geometric Arbitrage Theory and Market Dynamics Reloaded: Abstract

 \section{Abstract}

+This paper is essentially a new version of \cite{Fa15}, where some flaws have been amended.
 We have embedded the classical theory of stochastic finance into a differential geometric framework called \textit{Geometric Arbitrage Theory} and show that it is possible to:

-\begin{itemize} \item Write arbitrage as curvature of a principal fibre bundle. \item Parameterize arbitrage strategies by its holonomy. \item Extend the Fundamental Theorem of Asset Pricing by a differential homotopic characterization for both complete and not complete arbitrage free markets. \item Characterize geometric arbitrage theory by five principles and show they they are compatible with the classical theory of stochastic finance. \item Derive for a closed market the equilibrium solution for market portfolio and dynamics in the cases where: \begin{itemize} \item Arbitrage is allowed but minimized. \item Arbitrage is not allowed. \end{itemize} \item Prove that the no-free-lunch-with-vanishing-risk condition is equivalent to the existence of a utility maximizer. \end{itemize}
+\begin{itemize} \item Write arbitrage as curvature of a principal fibre bundle. \item Parameterize arbitrage strategies by its holonomy. \item Give the Fundamental Theorem of Asset Pricing a differential homotopic characterization. \item Characterize Geometric Arbitrage Theory by five principles and show they are consistent with the classical theory of stochastic finance. \item Derive for a closed market the equilibrium solution for market portfolio and dynamics in the cases where: \begin{itemize} \item Arbitrage is allowed but minimized. \item Arbitrage is not allowed. \end{itemize} \item Prove that the no-free-lunch-with-vanishing-risk condition implies the zero curvature condition.
+The converse is in general not true and additionally requires the Novikov condition for the instantaneous Sharpe Ratio to be satisfied. \end{itemize}